 Good Faith – Honest intent to fulfill a promise to act or to act without taking an unfair advantage of another person.

 Gross Negligence – A conscious disregard of the need to use reasonable care, which is likely to cause foreseeable injury or harm to persons, property, or both.

-Insured – The individual protected under the insurer.
+Insured – The individual covered by insurance.